-The State of Alaska provided formal comments on the special action request on March 23, 2018 (Appendix D).
-The State clarified that sonar counts (as identified in the request) do not represent escapement to the system, which also takes into account harvest above the sonar.
-The State highlighted recent adjustments to the early-run Chinook Salmon sport fishing regulations related to retention lengths, where the prior slot limit had been replaced with a maximum size limit of under 36 inches.
-They recommended that their under 36-inch limit for retention of early-run Chinook Salmon be adopted into this request and into the upcoming rulemaking action that will finalize changes to the community gillnet fishery.
+The State of Alaska provided formal comments on the special action request on April 4, 2019 (Appendix D).
+They recommended that their under 36-inch restriction for retention of early-run Chinook Salmon be adopted into this request, and that the allowance for retention of early-run Chinook Salmon for the Kenai River community gillnet fishery be based not only on the pre-season forecast but also in-season information.
 In addition, they requested that language be added to the regulation or permit condition for the fishery requiring the net to be closely attended.